-For example, when you click on popupsmart.com from a browser, our web infrastructure collects your behavioral data from your browser to enable us providing a good user experience for you.
+For example, when you click on popupsmart.com from a browser, our web infrastructure collects your behavioral data from your browser to enable us to provide a good user experience for you.

 Most browsers treat first-party cookies as trustworthy by default since their primary goal is to allow customization and improve user experience.